nathalia-rus/tsconf-project-museis/README.md

 - Create a new empty repository in your Github account called `custodian-application`.
 - Clone **this** repository to your local machine.
-- Set the new remote url to your new empty `custodian-application` repository ( command : ` git remote set-url origin [URL-OF-custodian-application]`, more here if you are struggling: https://linuxize.com/post/how-to-change-git-remote-url/).
+- Set the new remote url to your new empty `custodian-application` repository ( command : ` git remote set-url origin [URL-OF-custodian-application]`.
 - In order to verify that you have your repository as the Git Url, check with : `git remote -v` .
 - Don't forget to install the dependencies with `npm i` .
 - In the event that you do not have Node v12+ installed on your machine: if you don't have Node installed, we recommend using nvm to install the latest LTS version (run the install script: https://github.com/nvm-sh/nvm#install--update-script, https://itnext.io/nvm-the-easiest-way-to-switch-node-js-environments-on-your-machine-in-a-flash-17babb7d5f1b).